 - If there is a complaint about the Title IX Coordinator or any staff member that is part of the Human Resource Office, or if the Title IX Coordinator or any staff member that is part of the Human Resource Office staff has a complaint, that complaint should be filed with the President of the College.
 The President will appoint another trained individual to take the place of the Title IX Coordinator for purposes of the complaint.

 - Please remember that if someone is in immediate danger or needs immediate medical attention, the first place to report is 911.
 You may also report to the Sioux City Night Patrol on the Norfolk Campus (402) 841-5163.
 Some forms of discrimination and harassment may also be crimes.
 For example, sexual assault, stalking and rape are crimes.
 Criminal reports should be made to law enforcement, even if it is uncertain whether the particular conduct is a crime.

 - Calling local law enforcement can help you: Obtain emergency and nonemergency medical care; get immediate law enforcement response for your protection; understand how to provide assistance in a situation that may escalate to more severe criminal behavior; arrange a meeting with victim advocate services; find counseling and support; initiate a criminal investigation; and answer questions about the criminal process.

 - Process and Resolution

-- When a report is received which indicates a behavior may have involved a Title IX violation, the Title IX Coordinator or Title IX Team Members will review the information to determine if the described behavior constitutes violations or concerns regarding Title IX.
-If there is not a potential Title IX Violation, it will be determined if other processes/policies apply and determine the best next steps.
-If there is a potential Title IX violation, the Title IX Coordinator or Title IX Team Members will do the following:
+- When a report is received which indicates a behavior may have involved a Title IX violation, the Title IX Coordinator or designee will review the information to determine if the described behavior constitutes violations or concerns regarding Title IX.
+If there is not a potential Title IX Violation, it will be determined if other processes/procedures apply and determine the best next steps.
+If there is a potential Title IX violation, the Title IX Coordinator or designee will do the following: